Brendan Reilly (Meath Gaelic footballer)

-Brendan Reilly (born 20 August 1969) is an Irish former Gaelic footballer who played for club side St. Peter's, Dunboyne and at inter-county level with the Meath senior football team.
+Brendan Reilly (born 20 August 1969) is an Irish former Gaelic footballer who played for club side St Peter's, Dunboyne and at inter-county level with the Meath senior football team.
 He usually lined out as a forward.

 Career

-Born in Dunboyne, County Meath, Reilly's father, Jim Reilly, was an All-Ireland-winner with Meath in 1954.
-He first came to prominence at club level with the St. Peter's, Dunboyne club and, in a hugely successful club career, won county championship medals in every adult grade.
-Reilly was 18-years-old when he made his debut with the Meath senior football team during the National Football League in late 1987 and was a member of the extended panel when Meath beat Cork in the 1988 All-Ireland final.
-While it took several seasons before he broke onto the senior team on a more permanent basis, he won an All-Ireland Junior Championship title, as well as provincial honours with the Meath under-21 team.
-Reilly won an All-Ireland medal on the field of play when he scored the winning point in the 1996 All-Ireland Senior Football Championship Final defeat of Mayo.
-He was an All-Star recipient in 1997, while his other inter-county honours include Leinster Championship and National League titles.
+Born in Dunboyne, County Meath, Reilly's father, Jim Reilly, was an All-Ireland SFC-winner with Meath in 1954.
+He first came to prominence at club level with the St Peter's, Dunboyne club and, in a hugely successful club career, won county championship medals in every adult grade.
+Reilly was 18-years-old when he made his debut with the Meath senior team during the National Football League in late 1987 and was a member of the extended panel when Meath beat Cork in the 1988 All-Ireland SFC final.
+While it took several seasons before he broke onto the senior team on a more permanent basis, he won an All-Ireland JFC title, as well as provincial honours with the Meath under-21 team.
+Reilly won an All-Ireland SFC medal on the field of play when he scored the winning point in the 199 All-Ireland SFC final defeat of Mayo.
+He was an All-Star recipient in 1997, while his other inter-county honours include Leinster SFC and National League titles.